MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ## Prerequisites
 To create a new console project you'll need [Visual Studio 2015](https://www.visualstudio.com/) or above installed on your computer.

-Enusre you have the following configuration values from previous steps:
+Ensure you have the following configuration values from previous steps:

 1. **Function URL**.
 This value identifies location of the Azure Function.
 1. **AAD tenant**.
 This value identifies the tenant your database resides in.
 1. **AAD client console application ID**.
 This value identifies the AAD app you registered earlier for the client console application.
 1. **AAD client console application redirect URI**.
-This value speciifies the redirect URI used when you are prompted to login.
+This value specifies the redirect URI used when you are prompted to login.
 1. **AAD function application resource URI**.
 This value uniquely identifies the function application your client application will be calling.
 Think of this as an alternative ID for you function's AAD application registration.

-## Project creation and configuraion
+## Project creation and configuration

 1. Start **Visual Studio**.
 1. From the **File** menu select **New project**.